john-hawkins/projit/docs/paper/joss.md

 ## Project Structure

-There is an optional setting that allows users to determine a standard project structure.
+Configuration  allows users to determine a standard project structure.
 This option will initialise any project with a predetermined set of directories and files.
 We draw upon the principle used in the Cookie Cutter Data Science project when implementing these project structures [@cookiecutter].